Akhil-ender/AI_TradingAnalysis_Platform/README.md

 ```

 # 📢 Usage
-Enter trading parameters (stock symbol, capital, risk tolerance, etc.) through the form.
+Enter trading parameters (stock ticker symbol, capital, risk tolerance, etc.) through the form.
 Submit to generate an AI-driven analysis report tailored to your selections.
 View the output, including trading strategy suggestions, market trends, and risk assessment.

 # 💡 Future Enhancements
-Support for more AI agents and trading strategies.
+Support for more AI agents and trading strategies and faster analysis.
 Enhanced visualizations for market trends and risk analysis.
 Integration of more data sources for deeper market insights.